-“The growth of the Internet will slow drastically,” wrote Paul Krugman in 1998.
+Consider another confident forecast—Paul Krugman’s prediction about the internet.
+“The growth of the Internet will slow drastically,” he wrote in 1998.
 “Most people have nothing to say to each other!
 By 2005 or so, it will become clear that the Internet’s impact on the economy has been no greater than the fax machine’s.”

 That one may have slightly missed the mark.
 Krugman went on to win the Nobel Prize in Economics.

 The experts performed terribly.
-They failed to beat a simple algorithm that assumed that what happened in the past would continue in the future—for example, that the current GDP growth rate of 1 percent would remain the same in the next two years.
+They failed to beat a simple algorithm that assumed the future would mirror the past—for example, that the current GDP growth rate of 1 percent would remain the same in the next two years.
 The experts’ only victory was over Berkeley undergraduates, “who pulled off the improbable feat of doing worse than chance,” Tetlock writes.

 Extra education or experience made no difference.
 Experts with a doctorate failed to outperform experts without one.
 Seasoned experts failed to outperform the amateurs.